qweasd1/CMU_SE_PHD/communication/Next_Plan.md

 ### [Q5] Wyvern implementation
 Finally, share some of my ideas on Wyvern impelmentation:
-* will we consider the IDE support like code highlight, auto-completion, auto-fix, friendly error report etc. I think a wide-spread
+* will we consider the IDE support like code highlight, auto-completion, auto-fix, friendly error report etc. I think a widespread language can't miss the IDE support.
+For every popular JVM language, we had the a well-design eclipse plugin for it!
+But considering the these feature, we need to think the stucture design of our AST.
+For instance, if we want to add refactor function, we absolutely need to add this on TypedAST layer since it's more near the structure of source code than corewyvernIL's AST.
+Then we need to rethink our domain model design on TypedAST layer to see if it's good enough to hold these new functions.
+This is not a small work, but I hope I could have the opportunity to have a try on this to write a language-plugin for Wyvern on Eclipse.
+* removing the unused code.
+For example, are the typeCheck methods on TypedAST still in used?
+I guess the logic is already moved to the corewyvernIL layer.
+Maybe we could remove these unused functions along with their unit tests!
+*

+## ...TO BE CONTINUE...